 Short Term Activity ACDPs

 (1) Application requirements.
-Any person requesting a Short Term Activity ACDP must apply in writing, fully describing the emergency and the proposed activities, operations, and emissions.
+Any person requesting a Short Term Activity ACDP must apply in writing, fully describing the unexpected or emergency activity and the proposed activities, operations, and emissions.
 The application must include the fees specified in section (2) of this rule.

 (2) Fees.
-Applicants for a Short Term Activity ACDP must pay the fees set forth in Table 2 of 340-216-0020.
+Applicants for a Short Term Activity ACDP must pay the fees set forth in OAR 340-216-8010 Table 2.

 (3) Permit content.